Beef and Mushroom Blended Burger

 1. The Secret Ingredient

 Instead of using 100 percent ground beef, the recipe replaces mushrooms for some of the meat.
 That little step knocks down the calories and saturated fat significantly and bumps up the flavor and texture.
-If you’re skeptical, consider this: In a blind taste test comparing an all-beef dish to a blended beef and mushroom one, more than half of consumers preferred the blended version.
+If you’re skeptical, consider this: In a blind taste test comparing an all-beef dish to a beef and mushroom blended burger, more than half of consumers preferred the blended version.
 Why?
 The mushrooms add that signature umami quality and trap moisture in the meat.
 It’s also the more sustainable option.
 As for the mushroom taste?
 It pretty much goes under the radar.
 Keep it to yourself and your dining companions won’t know what hit them except for a really good burger.

 2. The Bun